 The Peace River:

 Open to everyone.
 Here is some information about Recommended Tools for screening in Florida rivers.
+Below is more information about locations to fossil hunt along the Peace River and other Florida locations.

 The water level for the Peace River - Zolfo Springs Florida can be monitored via the US Geological Survey as seen below: